UniversalDependencies/docs/_hy/feat/Tense.md

 The auxiliaries _էի&nbsp;_ and _կայի&nbsp;_ will have `Tense=Imp`.

-Note, that a limited set of verbs form imperfect and present morphologically with “non-expanded” vs. “expanded” stems (traditionally called “Defective Verbs with Secondary Expanded Stems”).
-The difference between these forms are related to `Mood` or `Aspect` rather than `Tense`.
-Both stems refer to a past / present event.
+Note, that a limited set of verbs form indicative imperfect and present morphologically with “non-expanded” stem.
+The difference between these and their marked “expanded” counterparts (traditionally called “Defective Verbs with Secondary Expanded Stems”) are related to `Mood` or `Aspect` rather than `Tense`.

 #### Examples